Skip to content

 Avoid any guitar over $200 with a matte finish!

 There is a new trend of not clear coating guitars and saying this improves the tone.
 This is baloney.
 The clear coat is a time consuming process, and the guitar companies save money by skipping it.
 The guitar will look like garbage in a matter of months.
+In fact, I think they look like garbage brand new.
+Get something shiny.

 Always buy a guitar off the wall!